PelionIoT/mbl-docs/Docs/develop_applications/mbl_cli/setting_up.md

 You can use a USB developer connection to debug and test your applications.
 The connection will not be interrupted by your development work, including work that disrupts network connectivity.

-Before setting up, run `ifconfig` and note the interface names; you will need this information later to determine the name of your device's network interface.
+Before setting up, run `ifconfig` (or the equivalent command on your OS) and note the interface names; you will need this information later to determine the name of your device's network interface.

 ### Connecting a device with a USB gadget network interface

 If the device can use the kernel's USB gadget driver (for example, Warp 7), connect the device to the PC using a USB cable.
 A new network interface is created on the development PC (for example `enp0s2222222a`).

 ```bash
 $ ifconfig